okjuan/virtual.book/_posts/2024-12-21-how-normal-people-think.md

 A waking dream.
 At its best, it is a birthing site of knowledge.
 For literary critic [Harold Bloom](https://youtu.be/Uy8dL9QZ1lk?si=kWdI1VwvPgmYv-go), Shakespeare's works form the pinnacle of this experience:
 > When you really have a deep relationship to [Shakespeare's] works, then you change.
-You start indeed like Shakespearean characters overhearing yourself.
+You start, indeed like Shakespearean characters, overhearing yourself.